samjulien/blog/_posts/2018-07-23-3-tools-for-digital-transformation-in-air-travel.md

 ---
 layout: post
-title: "3 Tools For Digital Transformation in Air Travel"
+title: "3 Tools For Digital Transformation in the Airline Industry"
-description: "Map your customer journey and incorporate passwordless registration and profile enrichment features to create a more enjoyable and safer UX."
+description: "Airline industry cybersecurity - map your customer journey, incorporate passwordless registration, and profile enrichment to create a more enjoyable and secure UX."
 date: 2018-07-23 8:30
 category: Growth, Industries, Travel
 design: